-When Trust Breaks, Everything Shifts
+When Trust Breaks, Everything Changes

 After betrayal, people often find themselves: